When you’re a young, new parent with a full plate of responsibilities and a host of baby expenses, buying life insurance is probably not a priority.

 1. It's affordable

 Even with a mountain of new baby costs, you can probably still swing a term life insurance policy.
 That’s because it’s not as expensive as you might think.
-In fact, when asked how much a $250,000 term life policy would be for a healthy 30-year-old, survey participants responded with amounts twice that of the actual cost, according to the 2016 Insurance Barometer Study by trade group LIMRA and the non-profit organization Life Happens.
+In fact, when asked how much a $250,000 term life policy would be for a healthy 30-year-old, survey participants responded with amounts more than twice that of the actual cost, according to the 2020 Insurance Barometer Study by trade group LIMRA and the non-profit organization Life Happens.
 The reality: That 20-year term policy only costs about $160 a year, or $13 a month, according to Life Happens.

 "People think it’s more expensive than it is for protection that they truly need," says Marvin Feldman, president and CEO of Life Happens.